 The first reason is the absence of Office programs, which are usually necessary for work or school.

-Of course, you can purchase them separately and install them yourself, but that’s an extra expense on top of the costly laptop.
+Of course, you can purchase and install them separately, but that’s an extra expense on top of the costly laptop.

 You can also use other similar programs, which I have mentioned above, but a regular laptop would not require this extra effort or the additional costs.